Place Category: Shopping

 “A Funky Market and Community Meeting Place in North Saanich!”

 Deep Cove Market has been serving celiacs for more than ten years with the most eclectic selection of gluten-free products that Vancouver Island has to offer.
-Their Gluten-Free Product List does not begin to do this celiac champion justice.
 Trust Deep Cove to carry the brands that are impossible to find at major retailers – honouring independent celiac manufacturers who are dedicated to supporting us – one kitchen to another.

 A first and last stop shop for locals and tourists alike.
 Minutes from Schwarz Bay Ferry Terminal as you arrive or a last stop before heading to Vancouver or the Gulf Islands, you’ll be sure to leave with items you won’t find anywhere else.